remiblancher/post-quantum-pki-lab/usecases/pki/04-hybrid-catalyst/README.md

 - Quantum security for modern clients
 - No forced upgrade timeline
 - Defense in depth
+- **Interoperability**: Same cert works with OpenSSL AND PQC-aware tools

 ### The trade-off:
 - Larger certificates (~5x)